Graph Disjointness with Applications to Reversible Markov Chains: Proofs for Section

 As $\lambda \neq 1$, it follows that $\mathbbm{1}_m^T x = 0$.
 A similar argument shows $y^T \mathbbm{1}_n = 0$.

-If $\lambda = -1$, then both $P$ and $Q$ have $-1$ as an eigenvalue.
-It is well known that for a connected, undirected graph, if the transition matrix has eigenvalue $-1$, then the graph is bipartite (see Lemma 12.1 (iii) \cite{levin2017markov}, which states that for an irreducible Markov chain, if -1 is an eigenvalue of the transition matrix, then the chain is periodic).
+First consider the case $\lambda = -1$.
+Then both $P$ and $Q$ have $-1$ as an eigenvalue.
+It is well known that for a connected, undirected graph, if the transition matrix has eigenvalue $-1$, then the graph is bipartite (see Lemma 12.1 (iii) in \cite{levin2017markov}, which states that for an irreducible reversible Markov chain, if -1 is an eigenvalue of the transition matrix, then the chain is periodic).
 Therefore, when $\lambda = -1$, both $G$ and $H$ are bipartite graphs.
 Then both $G$ and $H$ share a non-trivial graph factor path graph $P_2$.
 By Proposition~\ref{factor_to_weak_disjoint}, $G$ and $H$ are not weakly disjoint.